Visual Communications Overview Session

 - Assemble your work.
 Your application materials will include your VC application, entrance portfolio, essay, and transcripts from other colleges (if applicable).
 Submit your application via a Google Drive folder shared with email@example.com.
 Only applications submitted in this manner will be reviewed for entrance.
 More information on the portfolio and essay is available below.

-- We usually accept 48 students into the program, with approximately 30 in the graphic design/interactive media track, and 18 in multimedia arts.
+- We usually accept 48 students into the program, with approximately 24 in each degree track.
 We will accept applications after the closing date only if there are remaining slots in the program.
-This web site will have updated information on whether or not additional applications are being accepted.
+This website will have updated information on whether or not additional applications are being accepted.
 Applicants will be notified of their status by email.
 Check your inbox often during the process, as additional or missing materials are sometimes requested.

 - If you need feedback regarding your application status for financial aid purposes, be sure to apply early.
 No feedback will be given during the last week of the term or during finals week.